vipinvisvanath1/vipinvisvanath1/_posts/2026-01-04-building-highly-available-citrix-netscaler-adc-pair.md

 To validate High Availability behavior at the network level, nstcpdump.sh was executed simultaneously on both NetScaler nodes while Horizon client traffic was generated.
-As shown above, client traffic destined for the VIP (192.168.1.45:443) is captured only on the active node (NSVPX-PROD-02).
+As shown below, client traffic destined for the VIP (192.168.1.45:443) is captured only on the active node (NSVPX-PROD-02).
 The passive node (NSVPX-PROD-01) does not receive any client traffic, confirming that VIP ownership and data-plane processing are exclusive to the active HA node.